ServerCentral/SCN-App-NagiosEHF/README.md

 or on Debian/Ubuntu:

-apt-get install libconfig-general-perl, libproc-fork-perl, libproc-daemon-perl
+apt-get install libconfig-general-perl libproc-fork-perl libproc-daemon-perl